 Individual Wastewater Discharge Permits or coverage under general permits shall be voidable upon cessation of operations or transfer of business ownership.
 All individual Wastewater Discharge Permits or general permits issued to a user are void upon the issuance of a new individual Wastewater Discharge Permit or general permit to that user.

 SEC.
 8.11.08.
 Individual Wastewater Discharge Permit and General Permit Reissuance.
-A user with an expiring individual Wastewater Discharge Permit or general permit shall apply for individual Wastewater Discharge Permit or general permit reissuance by submitting a complete permit application, in accordance with this ordinance, a minimum of forty five (45) days prior to the expiration of the user’s existing individual Wastewater Discharge Permit or general permit.
+A user with an expiring individual Wastewater Discharge Permit or general permit shall apply for individual Wastewater Discharge Permit or general permit reissuance by submitting a complete permit application, in accordance with this ordinance, a minimum of forty-five (45) days prior to the expiration of the user’s existing individual Wastewater Discharge Permit or general permit.

 SEC.
 8.11.9.
 Individual Wastewater Discharge Permit and General Permit Duration.
 Wastewater Discharge Permits shall be issued for a specified time period, not to exceed five (5) years.
 A permit may be issued for a period less than a year or may be stated to expire on a specific date.
 Each individual Wastewater Discharge Permit or a general permit will indicate a specific date upon which it will expire.
-The terms and conditions of the permit may be subject to modification and change by the District during the life of the permit as limitations or requirements are modified and changed.
+The terms and conditions of the permit may be subject to modification and change by the District Manager during the life of the permit as limitations or requirements are modified and changed.
 The user shall be informed of any proposed changes in permit at least thirty (30) days prior to the effective date of change.
 Any changes or new conditions in the permit shall include a reasonable time schedule for compliance.
-Any user proposing a new discharge into the system or a substantial change in the volume or character of pollutants that are being discharged into the system shall notify the District at least forty five (45) days prior to the proposed change or connection.
+Any user proposing a new discharge into the system or a substantial change in the volume or character of pollutants that are being discharged into the system shall notify the District Manager at least forty- five (45) days prior to the proposed change or connection.

 SEC.
 8.11.10.
 Wastewater Discharge Permits are issued to a specific user for a specific operation.
 Wastewater Discharge Permits shall not be reassigned or transferred or sold to a new applicant, new user, different premises, or a new or changed operation.

 SEC.
 8.12.
 Inspection and Sampling.
-The District may inspect the facilities of any user to ascertain whether the purpose of this ordinance is being met and all requirements are being complied with.
-Persons or occupants of premises where wastewater is created or discharged shall allow the District or its representative ready access at all reasonable times to all parts of the premises for the purposes of inspection or sampling or in the performance of any of their duties.
+The District may inspect the facilities of any user to ascertain whether the purpose of this Ordinance is being met and all requirements are being complied with.
+Persons or occupants of premises where wastewater is created or discharged shall allow the District Manager or authorized representative ready access at all reasonable times to all parts of the premises for the purposes of inspection or sampling or in the performance of any of their duties.
 The District shall have the right to set up on the user’s property such devices as are necessary to conduct sampling or metering operation.
-Where a user has security measures in force which would require proper identification and clearance before entry into their premises, the user shall make necessary arrangements with their security guards so that upon presentation of suitable identification, personnel form the District will be permitted to enter without delay for the purposes of performing their specific responsibilities.
+Where a user has security measures in force which would require proper identification and clearance before entry into their premises, the user shall make necessary arrangements so that upon presentation of suitable identification, personnel form the District will be permitted to enter without delay for the purposes of performing their specific responsibilities.

 SEC.
 8.13.
 Pretreatment.
-Users shall make wastewater acceptable under the limitations established herein before discharging into any District infrastructure.
+Users shall make wastewater acceptable under the limitations established in the District’s Pretreatment Program and this Ordinance before discharging into any District infrastructure.
 Any facilities required to pretreat wastewater to a level acceptable to the District shall be provided and maintained at the user’s expense.
-Detailed plans showing the pretreatment facilities and operating procedures shall be submitted to the District for review, and shall be approved by the District before construction of the facility.
+Detailed plans showing the pretreatment facilities and operating procedures shall be submitted to the District for review and shall be approved by the District Manager before construction of the facility.